 Your baby should learn how to fall asleep on their own as soon as possible.
 This will put your baby in the good habit of falling asleep independently.
 This makes bedtime and naptime easier on you.
 Plus, it is an important skill for your child to have, even from a young age.

-If your baby falls asleep in the Mamaroo occasionally, it is not a major issue.
 For the best sleeping habits, try your best to make sure your baby sleeps in a crib, cradle, or bassinet overnight.
-Try not to get in the habit of letting your baby sleep in the Mamaroo overnight.
+Place your baby to sleep on a firm, flat sleep surface.

 What Should I Do If Baby Will Only Sleep in Mamaroo?